Antiques & Such

 - Location: Tampa Bay, Florida, United States

 Born and raised in Miami, Fla, now living in Tampa.
 Used to live in Pensacola.
 Gulf Coast beaches are the best in the world!
-I have two dogs, two cats, and a husband.
+I have one dog, three cats, and a husband.
 All were adopted as strays.
-I design greeting cards for Greeting Card Universe.
+I design greeting cards for Greeting Card Universe and Zazzle.
 I've enjoyed creating since I was a child in Miami Springs, Fla.
 I also buy antiques and collectibles at auctions and thrifts and resell them on the internet.
 Thanks for visiting my page. ♥

 Sunday, April 17, 2011